natlyz96/etl_sample_task/readme.md

 for future analysis.

-To try it on your own PC you don't need anything except the docker and docker-compose software.
+To try it on your own PC you don't need anything except the docker and docker-compose tools.
 Perform the next steps:

 1) Clone the repo to your local PC.